-3 Do recent cases or settlements suggest any changes in merger enforcement priorities in your jurisdiction?
+Do recent cases or settlements suggest any changes in merger enforcement priorities in your jurisdiction?

-FY2021 saw an increased focus on competition issues relating to digital markets.
+FY2022 saw a continued focus on competition issues relating to digital markets.
 As this area continues to develop and expand, it is now clear that transactions in the digital space are at the forefront of the JFTC's enforcement priorities.

 With the increased influence of digital platform operators in our ever-expanding digital world, the JFTC amended the Merger Guidelines in December 2019, where it provided important viewpoints on the definition of two-sided markets for digital platform operators and on the theory of harm in vertical and conglomerate business combinations.
-In addition, in February 2021, the JFTC released its 'Report Regarding Digital Advertising', where it articulated its concerns over the potential abuse of a superior bargaining position when digital platform operators acquire or utilise personal information belonging to consumers.
-In the JFTC's review of Google's acquisition of Fitbit, it was concerned that, among other things, Google may block its competitors in the downstream markets by refusing access to the Android application programming interface (API) and health-related data provided by Google, and that conglomerate effects may arise from the use of Fitbit's healthcare database for the benefit of Google's digital advertising, which could further strengthen Google's position in the digital advertising market.
+In addition, in June 2022, the JFTC released its case, we advise that clients engaging in non-reportable transactions that meet the criteria identified in the Policies for Merger Review should pay close attention to the potential need to make a voluntary filing with the JFTC.